-(f) Conformance of the development plan with the Comprehensive Plan and Land Development

-Code.
-Revised plan certain development plans shall be evaluated for conformance with the nonresidential and mixed-use intent of the form districts and comprehensive plan.
+(f) Conformance of the development plan with the Comprehensive Plan and Land Development Code.
+Revised plan certain development plans shall be evaluated for conformance with the non- residential and mixed-use intent of the form districts and comprehensive plan.

-STAFF: The development plan conforms to applicable guidelines and policies of the Comprehensive Plan and to requirements of the Land Development Code.
+STAFF: The development plan conforms to applicable guidelines and policies of the Land Development Code and the Comprehensive Plan.